cloudmesh-community/book/chapters/msg/graphql.md

         }
       ],
       "path": [
-        "repos"
+        "repositories"
       ]
     }
   ],
   "data": {
-    "repos": null
+    "repositories": null
   }
 }
 ```

-Henceforth you need to pass token with every repos query.
+Henceforth you need to pass token with every repositories query.
 This token
 needs to be passed as header which the graphiql ui client does not
 support.
 Hence you can use either of these 2 ways